AnandSShekhawat/Azure-Virtual-Machine/Function App/Function App.md

 # Function App Deployment Manual
-## Objective
+## Objective :
-The objective of this lab is to create and deploy an Azure Function App using Visual Studio Code.
-The lab involves the following key steps:
+In this lab, you will create an Azure Function App using the Azure Portal.
+This hands-on exercise guides you through the essential steps to deploy a serverless compute resource in Azure.
+By the end of the lab, you will understand how to configure a Function App, deploy and test a simple function, and manage basic settings.
+You will also gain foundational knowledge of Azure’s serverless architecture and its event-driven execution model.

+## Tasks :
 1. Creating an Azure Storage Account via the Azure Portal — this storage account will be used to support the function app's infrastructure.

 2. Creating an Azure Function App from within Visual Studio Code, including configuring the runtime and environment.